psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 (Refer to https://github.com/psu-epl/psu-epl.github.com/wiki/Design-rules for generating Gerber files.)

- 1. Select **File --> Import ...**
+ 1. Select **File --> Import ...** or **CNTRL+I**
     - Navigate to the folder containing your files.
 For a two-sided board, you need 4 files:
         * Top Gerber
         * Bottom Gerber
         * Board Outline Gerber
         * Excellion Drill Data

- 2. **Assign layers**
+ 2. Select **Assign layers**

 The import dialog will show a list of the four data files.
 There is a column labeled 'Layer/Template' which maps each data file to a processing layer.
+Make sure each of the files you imported is assigned to the correct layer in this column.
     These fields should be set to:
     - TopLayer
     - BottomLayer
     - BoardOutline